-2.1.4 The distribution price control formula
+1.1.4.
+The distribution price control formula

-Distribution transportation charges are derived in relation to a price control formula set by Ofgem, the gas and electricity market regulator, for the transportation of gas.
+Distribution charges are derived in relation to a price control formula set by Ofgem, the gas and electricity market regulator, for the transportation of gas.
 This formula dictates the maximum revenue that can be earned from the transportation of gas.
 Should the DN operator earn more or less than the maximum permitted revenue in any formula year, then a compensating adjustment is made in the following year.
 Under the revised Licences the normal date for changing any of the charges will be 1 October.

-Within the distribution price control revenue recovery is split between LDZ system charges and customer charges.
+Within the Network price control revenue recovery is split between LDZ system charges and LDZ customer charges.
 The relative level of these charges is based on the relative level of costs of these areas of activity.

-2.1.5 Firm transportation
+1.1.5.
+Firm transportation

-LDZ firm transportation charges comprise LDZ capacity and commodity charges plus customer charges.
+Network firm transportation charges comprise LDZ capacity and commodity charges plus LDZ customer charges.

-2.1.6 Interruptible transportation
+1.1.6.
+Interruptible transportation